IamKay/100DaysOfCode/README.md

   > Finished two more modules in the Pluralsight course (Progress is being uploaded side by side).
 I don't know the number but there are many left.
 Also, i'll finish two modules of the MLCC course before sleeping.
 Sometimes i think i am taking a lil too much load for my own good.
 [Update: finished one (out of the said two) module of MLCC] It was about crossing different features to make increase the efficiency that we get from linear models.

 * Day 98
   > Finished another module of MLCC.
+It was about *L2 regualarisation* which is used to ensure that the model doesn't overfit or underfit with training data and testing data.
 Could only manage to do this much, i was feeling a lil sleepy today.

 * Day 99
   > Did one more module of MLCC.
 Attempted to complete another one but failed.
 It wasn't even half completed.
 And yes i know the Pluralsight course is pending and i will get to it as soon as i can (maybe tomorrow).